-The phase III clinical trial COMPETE is led as an international, prospective, randomized, controlled, open-label, multicenter (conducted in multiple countries simultaneously) phase III study.
-This means, that during the study new data will be collected (prospective), that patients are randomly allocated to receive either no-carrier-added Lutetium-177-Edotreotide (n.c.a.
-177Lu-Edotreotide) or the current standard of care (randomized) and that results in patients receiving the investigational treatment are compared to a control group receiving the standard therapy (controlled).
-Additionally, patients and physicians know which drug is being administered (open-label) and the study is conducted at multiple sites in multiple countries simultaneously (multicenter).
+COMPETE is an international, prospective, randomized, controlled, open-label, multicenter (conducted in multiple countries simultaneously) phase III clinical trial.
+This means that during the study, new data will be collected (prospective).
+Results in patients receiving the investigational treatment will be compared to a control group receiving the standard therapy with Everolimus (controlled).
+Patients will be randomly assigned to receive either n.c.a.
+Lutetium-177-Edotreotide or Everolimus, one of the current standard of care treatments (randomized).
+Both patients and physicians will know which drug is being administered (open-label).
+The study will be conducted at multiple sites across di erent countries simultaneously (multicenter).

 The trial will evaluate the efficacy and safety of the targeted radiopharmaceutical n.c.a.
 177Lu-Edotreotide compared to the standard therapy Everolimus in patients with neuroendocrine tumors of gastroenteric or pancreatic origin (GEP-NETs).
-The treatment option for NETs being investigated in this trial is called Targeted Radionuclide Therapy (also known as Peptide Receptor Radionuclide Therapy / PRRT).
+Targeted Radionuclide Therapy or Peptide Receptor Radionuclide Therapy (PRRT) is the treatment option for NETs being investigated in this trial.
 It is not to be confused with traditional radiation therapy, which irradiates tumors from the outside of the body.

 The primary objective is to demonstrate the efficacy of Targeted Radionuclide Therapy with n.c.a.
 177Lu-Edotreotide to prolong median progression-free survival (mPFS) in patients with inoperable, progressive, somatostatin receptor positive (SSTR+) GEP-NETs, compared to Everolimus.
 Key secondary objectives are to assess objective response rates (ORR), defined as the proportion of patients achieving partial response (PR) or complete response (CR) as best outcome, after treatment with n.c.a.
 177Lu-Edotreotide compared to Everolimus and to assess overall survival (OS).

-The study is currently being conducted in Europe, North America, South Africa and Australia simultaneously in 12 countries at over 43 sites.
+The study is conducted in Europe, North America, South Africa and Australia simultaneously in 12 countries at over 43 sites.
 The first patient was enrolled and treated in Australia.

-300 GEP-NETs patients will be randomized 2:1.
-Neither the patient nor the doctor will be able to decide which group the patients are in.
-It is two times more likely that the patient will receive Targeted Radionuclide Therapy with n.c.a.
-177Lu-Edotreotide than the standard therapy with Everolimus.
+300 patients with GEP-NETs will be randomized 2:1.
+Neither you nor your doctor will be able to choose which group you will be assigned.
+You are twice as likely to receive Targeted Radionuclide Therapy with n.c.a.
+Lutetium-177-Edotreotide than the standard therapy with Everolimus.

 24 months / patient